ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/sets.md

 The array of channels will contain objects that represent each Channel.
 Each Channel has a `channel_title`, `status_group`, `field_group`, and `cat_groups`, though they can be empty.
 In addition, you can supply `title_field_label` to change the Title Label on the publish page.

-NOTE: **Note:** Field groups mentioned on `channel_set.json`, but not present on `/custom_fields` folder will be assigned to the channel, but not created.
-Make it sure they are created previously in this case.
+NOTE: **Note:** Field groups mentioned in `channel_set.json`, but not present in the `/custom_fields` folder will be assigned to the channel, but not created.
+In this case, make it sure they are previously created.

 #### `statuses`